Terrace Views

 “It was our opportunity to get psyched and warm up before marching into the stadium for the game.
 It was more like a pick-up game; it was one of the few times we performed where it was just fun, with little worries about being flawless,” he said.
 “The crowd was always excited and having a great experience, and it was when Mike had a chance to interact with the crowd and tell his corny jokes.”

-In 2009, the old Union South was torn down, but that didn’t stop the band.
+In 2009, the old Union South was removed in preparation for the Union South we enjoy today, but that didn’t stop the band.
 They moved over to Engineering Mall and continued to fine tune the Badger Bash experience.

 The brand new Union South opened in 2011, and Badger Bash became the spectacle we love.
 The courtyard of the building was even designed to accommodate the band and give them the best acoustics possible.